• Skip to primary navigation

 Roast the naans:

-Gently lift and place the rolled-out naan in one hand.
-Dip the fingers of the other hand in some water and apply it to the naan.
+Gently lift the rolled-out naan with one hand.
+Dip your fingers in water and lightly brush one side of the naan.

 Water being applied on one side of a rolled out naan bread.
 The naan has specks of green on it.